 - Maximise opportunities to use our exceptional outdoor spaces and skilled Forest School staff member using valuable resources from our school environment and local area.

 Our Values and Curriculum drivers- 5Rs

-Our values are the 5Rs and these are represented by animal mascots.
-All children and adults know these and work hard to include them in all that we do.
+Our Curriculum has been designed with our 5Rs at the heart of everything we do.
+Our values, relationships and respect, and our curriculum drivers, being resourceful, resilient and reflective, are represented by animal mascots.
+All children and staff know these and work together to include them in all that we do.

 Relationships ( Elephant) Respect ( Bee)

 Reflection ( Penguin) Resourcefulness ( Squirrel) Resilience ( Rhino)

 At Meadowside we implement our curriculum through single-subject topics, enhanced by our wider termly Big Ideas.
 We have created a carefully sequenced, knowledge-rich curriculum, with a clear model for progression in vocabulary, knowledge and skills.

 In EYFS we use the Early Learning Goals with progress towards these tracked using Development Matters which prepares learners for their next transition.
 Our curriculum follows the Primary National Curriculum programmes of study for Years 1-6, supported in some subjects by the Elevate Trust Curriculum.
 The Elevate Trust Curriculum is organised into single subject progression documents, which outline the key knowledge, skills and vocabulary for each year group.
 Each subject’s curriculum design has fidelity to the wider overall purpose and aims of the national curriculum, as well as disciplinary fidelity.
 Explicit links are made within subjects to prior learning, and across subjects, which helps children to make connections in their learning across the curriculum.
 Our curriculum has been carefully chosen to avoid ‘over-stuffing’ of subjects,, allowing topics to be taught in depth.